NethServer/docs/administrator-manual/en/firewall.rst

 * The source port
 * The destination port, which can be different from the origin port
+* The network protocol like TCP, UDP, TCP & UDP, AH, ESP or GRE
 * The address of the internal host to which the traffic should be redirected
 * It's possible to specify a port range using a colon as the separator in the source port field (eg: 1000:2000), in this case, the destination port field must be left empty

+Port forwards are grouped by destination host and support raw IP addresses along with firewall objects.

+By default, all port forwards are available only for hosts inside the WAN.
+Check the :guilabel:`Enable hairpin NAT` option under the :guilabel:`Settings` page to make all port forwards available also from local networks.

 Example
 -------